 Romania Halloween tour with 2 Halloween Parties included

-After the party, you can catch a good morning’s sleep because we scheduled a late departure to Sighisoara.
+Next morning, depart to Sighisoara.
 Arrive in the medieval citadel where Vlad the Impaler was born.
 After that, accommodate in a 3* hotel and then get ready for the highlight of your Dracula tour on Halloween.
 At 8 PM, join us in the basement of the hotel for an unforgettable Halloween Party.
 Enjoy a traditional festive dinner and strong Romanian beverages, accompanied by a special program.
-During the party, our team performs the Ritual of Killing of hte Living Dead, as seen on Travel Channel.
+During the party, our team performs the Ritual of Killing of the Living Dead, as seen on Travel Channel.

 Dracula tour on Halloween – Party at Bran Castle

 The next morning, visit the main attractions in Sighisoara: the Clock Tower History Museum, the Church on the Hill or the unique Covered Stairs.

 Admire this amazing citadel and then head to the medieval Saxon city of Brasov.
 Drive through the city and admire unique buildings such as the Black Church.